Annandy2008/final_databootcamp/README.md

 - Logistic Regression provides more stable and balanced predictions.
 - Predictive power remains limited under a linear specification.
 - Interpretability comes at the cost of performance gains.

+In the complex task of predicting next-month stock return direction, all models achieve only slightly better than random accuracy (55%-57%), indicating extremely low predictability of returns at this horizon.
+The performance gains from model selection are far outweighed by inherent market noise.
+The effective predictive information concentrates mainly on volatility, momentum, and market capitalization—features related to technical factors and risk—while fundamental indicators such as ROE and book-to-market ratio contribute minimally, possibly due to simplified proxy variables or the unsuitability of fundamental logic for monthly horizons.
+Although nonlinear models (e.g., random forests) perform marginally better, both they and neural networks exhibit significant bias toward predicting the "positive return" class, suggesting class imbalance and the greater difficulty in capturing downside risk compared to upside opportunity.
+Overall, this prediction scenario is constrained by high noise and weak signals, with the robust patterns extracted by models mainly reflecting risk and trading behavior characteristics.

 ## 5. Conclusions